metaleap/vscode-appz/libs/cs/readme.md

 An event signaling when the active items have changed.

-`handler` ── will be invoked whenever this event fires; mandatory, not optional.
+`handler` ── will be invoked whenever the `OnDidChangeActive` event fires (mandatory, not optional).

 `return` ── A `Disposable` that will unsubscribe `handler` from the `OnDidChangeActive` event on `Dispose`.